YeoLab/eCLIP/README.md

 #### Please refer to the [Dockerfile](https://raw.githubusercontent.com/YeoLab/eclip/master/docker/Dockerfile) or [Singularity]() file to build a compatible environment:
 - Install [Singularity](https://singularity.lbl.gov/).
 You may need an administrator to help install this on your cluster, however we strongly recommend this as this image contains all the software needed to run the pipeline.
-- Build the singularity image:
+- Build the singularity image (This requires a superuser account, so this may need to be done locally):
 ```
 singularity build eCLIP.img Singularity
 ```